josudoncel/rmf_tool/README.md

 ### Computation time

 The computation of the function 'theoretical_V' grows as d^3, where d is the dimension of the model.
 When using the option "symbolic_differentiation=True" (default), it takes about 10 second for a 50-dimensional system, about 60 seconds for a 100-dimensional system.
 Note that for large models, most of the time is taken by the computation of the symbolic derivatives.
-This time can be reduced when using "symbolic_differentiation=False" to approximatively 4 sec for 50-dimensional systems and about 15 seconds for 100-dimensional systems.
+This time can be reduced when using "symbolic_differentiation=False" to approximatively 4 sec for 50-dimensional systems and about 15 seconds for 100-dimensional systems (note : due to limitation of the lambdify function, the symbolic_differentiation=False cannot be used for systems with more than 255 dimensions).

 The simulation of the underlying Markov chain is not optimized and therefore might be slow for large models.